fluree/docs.flur.ee/src/content/0.13.0/docs/db-setup/database-settings.md

-## Database Settings
+## Ledger Settings

-Every database contains a built-in `_setting` collection that defines several database configurations, including the consensus algorithm.
+Every ledger contains a built-in `_setting` collection that defines several ledger configurations, including the consensus algorithm.
 You can change these accordingly.

 Key | Description
 ---|---